Spray paints are not only easy to use, but they also give a bright and beautiful finish to the material it’s used on. So, can you spray paint wood?

 2. Sand the Surface

 If the surface is riddled with stains and tannins, wet sand to prevent a build-up of dust.
-However, if you wet-sand, you’ll have to wait a few hours until the surface dries.
+However, if you wet sand, you’ll have to wait a few hours until the surface dries.

 3. Apply Primer

-4. Spray the Paint
+4. Apply the Spray Paint

 Is Sealing Sprayed Wood Necessary?